barsimark/stock-price-predictor/README.md

 The structure of the model:

 - Input: sequnce of stock price data
-- Hidden layers: multiple LSTM, and Dropout layers
+- Hidden layers: multiple LSTM and Dropout layers
 - Output: predicted stock price for the next day

 Performance on the test dataset: